-OVERVIEW/FRAMING This Activity Plan is part of a Mini-Curriculum Unit on: TOPIC Explain how the topic of this literacy extension activity is developmentally and culturally appropriate for the group of learners for whom you are designing it. feelings about the sto can also support stud activity, children cou guide students to wr this activity, students ory, and how to condents in learning hold read independenties and draw about swill have the opposolve problems wi ow to become classroom the book"A fine fi their ideas about "A fortunity to know how th communication, w low to express their is to solve the problem.
-It om citizens.
-During this ne school."
-Then, I would fine fine school."
-Through to express their problems hich will help students to ESSENTIAL QUESTIONS What is the first majo What kinds of questions will be explored and/or what new connections and ideas will be engaged through this activity?
-What are the problem that they face at the beginning of the story?
-What does Tillie feel like?
-Why does Tillie have such a feeling? tory?
+OVERVIEW/FRAMING This Activity Plan is part of a Mini-Curriculum Unit on: TOPIC Explain how the topic of this literacy extension activity is developmentally and culturally appropriate for the group of learners for whom you are designing it.
+This activity could le become classroom of book"A fine fine sch ideas about "A fine f opportunity to unde also lets students le citizens.
+During thi ool."
+Then, I would fine school."
+Throu erstand how to find arn about how to b s activity, children cou d guide students to wri igh reading the story, it d out the problem, how to solve the problem, and ens.
+Moreover, each child ESSENTIAL QUESTIONS What kinds of questions will be explored and/or what new connections and ideas will be engaged through this activity?
+What is the last ever What is the problem What did Tillie do?
+What is Mr. Keene r How did Tillie solve Why is the solution n they have? espond? the problem? chool"?
 CONTENT FOCUS: Identify which content area(s) will be addressed in this activity Visual Arts Emergent Literacy Music Mathematics Movement/Dance Science Drama Social Studies

 KNOWING THE LEARNERS AGE RANGE: CURRENT DEVELOPMENT: What do you know about the current growth of learners in this age range for the content focus?
-For young children, they need teachers to stimulate and guide their curiosity and interest in exploring.
-Therefore, as a teacher, you don't have to worry about whether your children can write correctly.
-Teachers need to guide the children's interest in this book, and understand what challenges Tillie is facing, Tillie's feelings and why Tilly has such feelings.
-These questions can support students to think and share their thoughts on story, which can help students know how to communicate with others and join of the classroom.
+For young children, they need teachers to inspire and guide their curiosity and interest in exploration.
+Therefore, as a teacher, you don't have to worry about whether children can write correctly.
+Teachers need to guide the children's interest in the book, understand what the problem is, think of solutions, and how to become classroom citizens.
 What misunderstandings might children in this age have about the topic/content and how do you plan to address this?
 At this age children might be confused by some of the questions raised by the teacher, so the teacher needs to explain the meaning to the students in a simpler and clearer way, and repeat it many times to let the students really understand the questions.

-SOCIO-CULTURAL CONTEXT:
+SOCIO-CULTURAL CONTEXT: There are a lot of children from different cultural backgrounds in the classrooms of